r-lib/httr2/tests/testthat/_snaps/req-template.md

       req_template(req, "x", 1)
     Condition
       Error in `req_template()`:
       !
-All elements of ... must be named
+All elements of `...` must be named.
     Code
       req_template(req, "A B C")
     Condition
       Error in `req_template()`:
       !
-Can't parse template `template`
+Can't parse template `template`.
-      i Should have form like 'GET /a/b/c' or 'a/b/c/'
+      i Should have form like 'GET /a/b/c' or 'a/b/c/'.

 # template produces useful errors